 Paris has so many landmarks and attractions that people often find themselves making repeat visits to see the things they may have missed.
 However, there is a lot to be seen in Paris that does not take a great deal of time.
 Hiring a bicycle through the city’s Velib scheme is a great way to get between the major landmarks with minimal delay whilst enjoying the pathways that run alongside the river Seine.
 It is also possible to buy a City Pass that offers reduced entry to several landmarks on the day of purchase.

 With such an abundance of iconic landmarks, it is advisable to plan an itinerary when visiting Paris - especially if only for a limited time.
-Below is a list of some of the most famous landmarks and sights of the city usually considered essential for the first-time visitor.
+Below is a list of some of the most famous landmarks and sights of the city usually considered essential for first-time visitors.

 France prides itself on being the land of gastronomy and nowhere is that more apparent than in Paris.
 The city boasts over 70 Michelin-starred restaurants and is one of the best cities in the world for fine dining.
-Establishments such as Pierre Gagnaire, Le Pré Catelan, Arpège and Guy Savoy offer some of the best contemporary French cuisine to be had, whilst Alain Ducasse at Plaza Athénée, with its stunning interior, specialises in fine seafood.
+Some of the finest establishments in Paris include:

 Paris has a firmly established reputation as one of the fashion capitals of the world.
 As such it features a vast array of shopping opportunities, ranging from flagship designer stores to quirky independent boutiques.
 Famously, the best shopping in Paris is to be had on the Champs Elysees - a 1.9km boulevard lined with famous retail brands.
 However, the French capital covers a large area and has several other shopping zones.
 Boulevard St Germain is notable for its home decor and fashion boutiques, whilst Rue de Commerce offers some of the best cheap shopping in Paris.